-The Steering Committee and Design Review Team met as a group six times over the course of the project.
+The steering committee and design review team met together six times over the course of the project.
 Each meeting included a presentation that updated members on the key milestones and upcoming events, along with interactive opportunities for attendees to provide feedback.
-The December social event and January kickoff meeting were in-person, while meetings held after March 2020 occurred virtually through Zoom.
+The December social event and January kickoff meeting were in-person, while meetings held after March 2020 occurred virtually via Zoom.